WGBH and PRI’s Innovation Hub

 I co-produced the following hours for the daily, live, two-hour show On Point.
 Duties included research, booking guests, writing scripts and collecting sound bites.

 The Justice Department charges Hollywood celebrities, coaches and CEOs in a massive college admissions cheating scandal.
-Allegations of Photoshopped faces on bodies of actual athletes, bribes and inflated test scores.
 This hour aired on March 13, 2019.

 Southern states now make up the majority of new HIV diagnoses.
 We look at the political and structural reasons behind the increase, and at solutions.
 This hour aired on February 20, 2019.

 “Sarah, American?” is a story about Sarah Hassan, a Palestinian American who feels a strong connection to a culture she’s never experienced.
 Edited to sound like a radio diary, the story illustrates the complexities of being a first-generation American, feeling like an "other" in your own home, and belonging to a country in peril.

 I helped PRI’s The World reporter Carol Hills produce this piece by assisting in research, translation, and booking guests.
 This segment aired on The World on January 25, 2019.